stbnrivas/dataModels/specs/Parking/ParkingAccess/doc/spec.md

 -   `category` : Category of the access point (entrance, exit, etc.)

-    -   Attribute type: List of [https://schema.org/Text](https://schema.org/Text)
+    -   Attribute type: Property.
+List of [https://schema.org/Text](https://schema.org/Text)
     -   Allowed values: Those specificed by the DATEX II _AccessCategoryEnum_. - Other values meaningful to the application.